-19 By how much is a worker's retirement benefit increased if the worker retires after his or her Full Retirement Age or FRA?
+19 By how much is a worker's retirement benefit increased if the worker retires after reaching Full Retirement Age or FRA?

 The extra income usually will increase "average" earnings, and the higher the average earnings, the higher the Social Security benefit will be.